-Research Paper idea on War against Narcotics in the USA
+Research Paper Idea on War against Narcotics in the USA

 Around 350 billion US dollars per annum are spent on this battle.
 But despite all the money spent, no significant reduction in the use of narcotics has been noticed in the past couple of years.
 Basic changes in the US drug control strategies are immediately required.

 Also, one in five black Americans is arrested due to drug offenses.
-The policies are reactive instead of being proactive.
+The policies are reactive instead of proactive.
 The drug control policies are focused on fighting crime and do not find ways to prevent them.
-The government has to realize that this is not a battle which can be won with the help of nuclear weapons.
+The government has to realize that this is not a battle that can be won with the help of nuclear weapons.

 The War against the usage of narcotics has always been a highly debatable issue since the beginning.
 In the year 2008, a public survey established that three in every four US citizens believe that opinion the War on Drugs is not achieving the desired objectives.